Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Introduction

-With the ongoing feasibility studies for the Future Circular Collider (FCC)\,\cite{FCC:2018byv,FCC:2018evy,FCC:2018vvp}, it is timely to investigate the best options for dedicated detectors that could boost its sensitivity to LLPs.
+With the ongoing feasibility studies for the Future Circular Collider (FCC)\,\cite{FCC:2018byv,FCC:2018evy,FCC:2018vvp,FCC:2025lpp}, it is timely to investigate the best options for dedicated detectors that could boost its sensitivity to LLPs.
+Multiple proposals for dedicated detectors in both the transverse and forward regions of future colliders have been studied\,\cite{Wang:2019xvx,Chrzaszcz:2020emg,Bhattacherjee:2021rml,Schafer:2022shi,Boyarsky:2022epg,Bhattacherjee:2023plj,MammenAbraham:2024gun,Lu:2024fxs,Bhattacherjee:2025dlu}.
 This would contribute to strengthening the physics case for the FCC.
-In the present document, we highlight the importance of optimized dedicated LLP detectors at the FCC complex, focusing on finding a shared detector concept for both FCC-ee and FCC-hh.
+In the present study, we highlight the importance of optimized dedicated LLP detectors at the FCC complex, focusing on finding a shared detector concept for both FCC-ee and FCC-hh.